 Although we aviculturists appreciate the Red-Vented Bulbul, it makes quite a pest of itself when introduced into foreign environments.
 Read about the trouble it is causing on Hawaii here.

 I’ll cover the popular Red-Whiskered Bulbul and some others in the future.
-Please write in with your questions and comments.

 Red-vented Bulbul image referenced from wikipedia and originally posted by JMGarg